Teesri Aankh: The Hidden Camera: Cast

-Soundtrack
+Music and soundtrack

-The songs were composed by Sukhshinder Shinda, Nitz 'N' Sony and Harry Anand.
+The music for the film’s songs was composed by Sukhshinder Shinda, Nitz 'N' Sony and Harry Anand.
+The lyrics of the songs were penned by Sameer, Karamjeet Kadhowala, Nitin Arora and Earl D’Souza.
+The background score of the film was done by Amar Mohile.

-One of the songs, "Assi Teri Gul Karni", by Harry Anand, is a straight lift from Pakistani pop singer Abrar Ul Haq's song "Assan Jana Mall-o Mall" from the namesake album.

-The Lounge Version of "Sharabiyon" rendered by Asha Bhonsle, Composed by newcomers Nitz 'N' Sony was on the BBC Charts; and is a part of the Platinum Collection of 8 Life Time Best Songs by Asha Bhonsle.
+One of the songs, "Assi Teri Gul Karni", by Harry Anand, is inspired from Pakistani pop singer Abrar Ul Haq’s song "Assan Jana Mall-o Mall" from the namesake album.
+The Lounge Version of "Sharabiyon" rendered by Asha Bhonsle, composed by newcomers Nitz 'N' Sony, was on the BBC Charts; and is a part of the Platinum Collection of 8 Life Time Best Songs by Asha Bhonsle.
 The Lyrics of "Sharabiyon" were written by Nitin "Nitz" Arora himself.